 Students learn about the civic ideals and practices of citizenship in a democratic society

-Service projects are ongoing at The Philadelphia School
+Service projects are ongoing at TPS

 Classroom community service projects have served local and international organizations, including the Nationalities Services Center, Reach Out and Read, and Heifer International.
 At the Schuylkill Center, students help maintain trails, remove invasive species, and water plants.
 The Student Council organizes fund raisers for a variety of worthy causes, local, national, and international.
 Middle School research projects include service components.